Sally Bedell Smith

-Sarah Bedell Smith (born May 27, 1948) is an American journalist and biographer.
-She was a contributing editor for Vanity Fair and a reporter for The New York Times and Time.
-She focuses on biographies of members of the British royal family.
+Sally Bedell Smith (born Sarah Rowbotham; May 27, 1948) is an American journalist and author.
+She worked as a reporter for Time, TV Guide, and The New York Times before becoming a contributing editor at Vanity Fair in 1996.
+She has written biographies of political, cultural, and business figures, as well as members of the British royal family.
+Since 2017, she has appeared as a commentator on CNN.
+Her 2012 biography of Queen Elizabeth II, Elizabeth the Queen, is her best-known work.
+She is married to Stephen G. Smith.

 Early life and education

 Sarah Rowbotham was born in Bryn Mawr, Pennsylvania.
 She is the daughter of Ruth (Kirk) and James Howard Rowbotham, a brigadier general and businessman.
 She grew up in the nearby town of St. Davids.
 She graduated from Radnor High School in 1966 and was inducted into the school's Hall of Fame in November 2008.
-She earned her Bachelor of Arts from Wheaton College and Master of Science from Columbia University Graduate School of Journalism, where she won the Robert Sherwood Memorial Travel-Study Scholarship and the Women's Press Club of New York Award.
+She earned her Bachelor of Arts from Wheaton College in Norton, Massachusetts, where she majored in history, and her Master of Science from Columbia University Graduate School of Journalism, where she won the Robert Sherwood Memorial Travel-Study Scholarship and the Women's Press Club of New York Award.
+In 2020 she was awarded a Doctor of Humane Letters (L.H.D.) by Wheaton College.